CartoDB/cartoframes/docs/geocode.rst

 Geocode
 =======

-The ``Geocode`` class provides geocoding using CARTO LDS.
+The ``Geocode`` class provides geocoding using  `CARTO Location Data Services (LDS) <https://carto.com/location-data-services/>`_
-This process requires you to have a CARTO account with a geocoding provider and geocoding quota assigned, and its use will incurr in the expense of geocoding credits.
+This process requires you to have a CARTO account with a geocoding provider and geocoding quota assigned, and its use will incur in the expense of geocoding credits.
 In the case of accounts with soft geocoding limits, additional charges may apply if the monthly quota is exceeded.

-The ``geocode`` method provides the interface to geocoding; input data to be geocoded must be provided through a ``Dataset`` or ``DataFrame`` object as the first argument to this method.
+The `<cartoframes.data.services.Geocode.geocode>`_ instance method provides the interface to geocoding; input data to be geocoded must be provided through a ``Dataset`` or ``DataFrame`` object as the first argument to this method.
-A second mandatory argument, ``street`` defines the name of the input data column that contains the street (postal address).
+A second mandatory argument, ``street`` defines the name of the data column that contains the street address.

 Additional optional arguments can be used to define the ``city``, ``state`` and ``country``.
 These arguments can be used to either pass the name of a column that contains the corresponding attribute; e.g. ``city='column_name_of_the_city'``.